-Monday Sunny.
-Light winds becoming E/SE 15 to 20 km/h during the morning then becoming light during the day.
+Friday Sunny.
+Light winds becoming NE/SE 15 to 20 km/h in the morning then becoming SE 20 to 30 km/h in the middle of the day.

-Tuesday Sunny.
-Light winds becoming E/NE 15 to 20 km/h during the morning then becoming light during the day.
+Sunday Hot and sunny.
+Winds E/NE 15 to 20 km/h becoming light during the morning then becoming NE/SE 15 to 25 km/h during the day.

 Northwest Weather Forecasts